konstantine25b/polymarket_algo/src/scheduler/README.md

 You can customize the incremental fetching parameters using the `--initial-batch` and `--max-batch` options, or disable it entirely with `--no-incremental` (though this is not recommended).

-## Market Prediction Comparison
+## Automated Trading with Auto-Bidder

-After running predictions, the scheduler automatically executes the Market Prediction Comparison Tool, which:
+After running predictions, the scheduler automatically executes the Auto-Bidder, which:

 1. Compares Prophet model predictions with actual Polymarket order book data
 2. Calculates differences between predicted and actual market prices
 3. Measures the bid-ask spread on each market to determine real trading costs
-4. Provides three levels of opportunity calculation:
-   - Raw opportunity (absolute difference between prediction and market)
-   - Spread-adjusted opportunity (raw opportunity minus the bid-ask spread)
-   - Fully-adjusted opportunity (spread-adjusted minus the threshold)
-5. Generates visualizations comparing all metrics
-6. Provides specific trading recommendations with realistic edge calculations

-Example output:
+4. Identifies the best buying opportunity where the "buy-only" edge is highest
+5. Places a market buy order for the configured amount (default: 1 USDC)
+6. Provides detailed output about the selected opportunity and order status

+The auto-bidder is configured to only place buy orders, focusing on the opportunity with the highest edge after accounting for:
+- The bid-ask spread that must be crossed to execute a trade
+- The configured minimum threshold for meaningful opportunities

+To customize the auto-bidder behavior:

+- `--threshold`: Set the minimum opportunity percentage (default: 0.0%)
+- `--amount`: Set the USDC amount for each bid (default: 1.0 USDC)
+- `--dry-run`: Test the auto-bidder without placing actual orders
+- `--no-stats`: Skip displaying the full statistical comparison table
+- `--no-bidding`: Skip running the auto-bidder entirely

+Example output in dry run mode:

 ```
 Comparison Table:
-           Range  Prediction (%)  Market (%)  Bid (%)  Ask (%)  Spread (%)  Difference (%)  Opportunity (%)  Spread-Adj.
-Opp. (%)  Full-Adj.
-Opp.
-(0.0%)
-        150–174          95.58       89.50    89.00    90.00        1.00            5.58            5.58                4.58                  4.58
-        175–199           3.65        9.50     9.00    10.00        1.00           -6.35            6.35                5.35                  5.35
-        200–224           0.48        0.15     0.00     0.50        0.50           -0.02            0.02                0.00                  0.00
-        225–249           0.14        0.00     0.00     0.50        0.50           -0.36            0.36                0.00                  0.00
-...

-Best Trading Opportunity:
-Range: 175–199
+[Full statistics table showing all market opportunities]

+Token IDs:
+[Token IDs for each range]

+Expected Values:
-Prediction: 3.65%
+Prediction: 263.57%
-Market: 9.5%
+Market: 289.01%
-Bid: 9.0%
-Ask: 10.0%
-Spread: 1.0%
-Difference: -6.35%
+Difference: -25.44%

-Opportunity: 6.35%
-Spread-Adjusted Opportunity: 5.35%
-Fully-Adjusted Opportunity: 5.35%
+Best Buy Opportunity:
-Recommendation: SELL 175–199 at 9.0% (prediction: 3.65%)
-Edge: 5.35% after spread and 0.0% threshold
+Range: 200–224
+Prediction: 17.3%
+Market Ask Price: 7.5%
+Edge: 8.9%
+Token ID: 58491148303239718595459688678505994852918801795590099599410816935825697202168

+DRY RUN - No order placed.
 ```

-The spread-adjusted calculations provide a more realistic view of potential profits by accounting for both:

-- The bid-ask spread that must be crossed to execute a trade
-- Any minimum threshold for meaningful opportunities you've specified

-This helps identify only the most profitable trading opportunities where the edge is large enough to overcome the market spread.

-To customize the market comparison:

-- `--threshold`: Set the minimum opportunity percentage (default: 0.0%, shows all opportunities)
-- `--enhanced-viz`: Generate a comprehensive dashboard with multiple charts
-- `--no-stats`: Skip the market comparison entirely
+When running in production mode (without `--dry-run`), the auto-bidder will actually place orders on Polymarket using the configured wallet from your `.env` file.

 ## Logs